bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 In case of type variables actual types are passed as additional, implicit value arguments.
-Consequently types are never _inspected_ - they are either known statically or reconstituted by a language level dispatch selecting the case with the type(s) that fit(s) the value representation.
+Consequently types are never _inspected_ - they are either known statically or reconstituted by a language level dispatch selecting the case where the value representation matches with the types.

+> A type is the sum of valid assumptions that can be made about the qualities
+> of runtime values.

 Values are represented to be efficient and convenient for the machine to compute without any meta information attached.